 What older people need to know to stay safe from COVID-19.

 Older people (generally over 70 years old) may be more vulnerable to COVID-19, particularly if you have any underlying health issues.
-Information on this page is designed specifically for you, your family and whānau to know how to keep safe and what guidelines to follow during Alert Level 2.
+Information on this page is designed specifically for you, your family and whānau to know what guidelines to follow during Alert Level 1.